TritonDataCenter/mako-gc-cmon-plugins/README.md

 debugging the work on mako-gc.
 Each plugin lives in a subdirectory and is used to report some set of statistics that might be useful.

+These plugins aren't generally useful to Triton users without MantaV2, and mostly only useful to MantaV2 users needing to diagnose GC issues.

+Some of the plugins are under-documented.

 ## Plugins

 | Name | Description |